blinkhorn/react-redux-shopping-cart/README.md

 export default Shelf
 ```

-## Adding a Container Component
+## Adding a Cart Component

-Before we add in a container, let's talk about how Redux interacts with container components and presentational components differently.
+Before we continue coding, let's talk about how Redux interacts with container components and presentational components differently.

 > From [Redux Docs: Presentational and Container Components](http://redux.js.org/docs/basics/UsageWithReact.html#presentational-and-container-components)